jkratz55/game-of-life-kata/README.md

 # Game of Life Kata

-This Kata is about calculating the next generation of Conway’s game of life, given any starting state.
+This Kata is about calculating the next generation of Conway’s Game of Life, given any starting state.

 You start with a two dimensional grid of cells, where each cell is either alive or dead.